danielbui12/DevOps-Microservice/README.md

+# Setup Infra

-## First Create a user in AWS IAM with any name
-## Attach Policies to the newly created user
+## First Create a user in AWS IAM with any name, then attach Policies to the newly created user

-## below policies
-AmazonEC2FullAccess
+- AmazonEC2FullAccess

-AmazonEKS_CNI_Policy
+- AmazonEKS_CNI_Policy

-AmazonEKSClusterPolicy
+- AmazonEKSClusterPolicy

-AmazonEKSWorkerNodePolicy
+- AmazonEKSWorkerNodePolicy

-AWSCloudFormationFullAccess
+- AWSCloudFormationFullAccess

-IAMFullAccess
+- IAMFullAccess

-#### One more policy we need to create with content as below
+- One more policy we need to create with content as below
 ```json
 {
     "Version": "2012-10-17",